CodeYourFuture/bikes-for-refugees/README.md

 ### Exercise 1) Use semantic markup

-Where necessary, replace the `<div>`s with semantic HTML tags.
-This will not render differently in the browser, but it's good practice to use semantic markup when you can!
+Open up Devtools and [choose the Accessibility tab](https://stackoverflow.com/questions/58988357/accessing-the-accessibility-tree-of-a-website) next to Layout (or behind the >> chevrons).
+Now start to replace the `<div>`s with semantic HTML tags.
+The visual render looks the same, but the API interprets the semantic HTML totally differently.
+Semantic HTML does stuff!

 ### Exercise 2) Fix the broken images

 Some of the links to images are broken.
 The images you need are in the `images` folder - please replace any broken image links with the correct paths.
 It's also good practice to include a description of the image in the `alt` attribute.

-Make sure to add some CSS to make the images look the same as in the design!
+Make sure to add some CSS to make the images look like the design.

 ### Exercise 3) Style buttons

-There are 3 buttons on the page: can you style them correctly so they follow the design?
+There are 3 buttons on the page: can you style them like the design?
 **Remember**, re-use styles as much as possible by using CSS classes.

 ### Exercise 4) Add spacing